KordonBleu/jumpsuit/doc/application_protocol.md

 # JumpSuit's protocol specification

-The protocol's endianness is big-endian.
 Messages are serialized with a custom protocol before being sent.
 This document references JumpSuit's protocol.

+The protocol's endianness is big-endian.
-Strings are always encoded as UTF-8.
+Strings are always encoded as **UTF-8**.
 When the protocol mandates the length of a string, it is implied the length is an amount of bytes.
-Angles are always encoded as brads.
+Angles are always encoded as **brads**.
 When a value takes only one byte, 1 means enabled and 0 means disabled.

 ## Notation

 Possible values for a field are noted:

  * with a number for the packet type (ex: `4`)
  * with lowercase words for variables (ex: `player name`)
  * with lowercase words between double quotes for strings variables (`"player name"`)
  * with lowercase words starting with a uppercase character for enumerations (ex: `Error Type`)
- * with uppercase snake case for packets and subpayloads (ex: `LOBBY_STATE`) Values dubbed `unused bits` are not used, but are present to complete a byte.
+ * with uppercase snake case for packets and subpayloads (ex: `LOBBY_STATE`)

+Values dubbed `unused bits` are not used, but are present to complete a byte.

 Values are enclosed in boxes.